-Fellegi and Sunter (1969) showed that this decision rule is optimal in the sense that for any pair of fixed bounds on $\mathbf{R}$ , the middle region is minimized over all decision rules on the same comparison space $\Gamma$ .
+Fellegi and Sunter [7] showed that this decision rule is optimal in the sense that for any pair of fixed bounds on \mathbf{R} , the middle region is minimized over all decision rules on the same comparison space Γ .
 The cutoff thresholds, Upper and Lower, are determined by the error bounds.
-We call the ratio $\mathbf{R}$ or any monotonely increasing transformation of it (typically a logarithm) a matching weight or total agreement weight.
-Likely re-identifications, called matches, are given higher weights, and other pairs, called nonmatches, are given lower weights.
+We call the ratio \mathbf{R} or any monotonely increasing transformation of it (typically a logarithm) a matching weight or total agreement weight.
+Likely reidentifications, called matches, are given higher weights, and other pairs, called nonmatches, are given lower weights.

 In practice, the numerator and denominator in (1) are not always easily estimated.
 The deviations of the estimated probabilities from the true probabilities can make applications of the decision rule suboptimal.
-Fellegi and Sunter (1969) were the first to observe that could be used in determining the numerator and denominator in (1) when the agreement pattern y consists of simple agreements and disagreements of three variables and a conditional independence assumption is made.
+Fellegi and Sunter [7] were the first to observe that could be used in determining the numerator and denominator in (1) when the agreement pattern γ consists of simple agreements and disagreements of three variables and a conditional independence assumption is made.
 The left hand side is observed and the solution involves seven equations with seven unknowns.
-In general, we use the Expectation-Maximization (EM) algorithm (Dempster, Laird, and Rubin 1977) to estimate the probabilities on the right hand side of (2).
-To best separate the pairs into matches and nonmatches, our version of the EM algorithm for latent classes (Winkler 1994) determines the best set of matching parameters under certain model assumptions which are valid with the generated data and not seriously violated with the real data.
+In general, we use the Expectation-Maximization (EM) algorithm (Dempster, Laird, and Rubin [3]) to estimate the probabilities on the right hand side of (2).
+To best separate the pairs into matches and nonmatches, our version of the EM algorithm for latent classes (Winkler [23]) determines the best set of matching parameters under certain model assumptions which are valid with the generated data and not seriously violated with the real data.
 In computing partial agreement probabilities for quantitative data, we make simple univariate adjustments to the matching weights such as are done in commercial record linkage software.
+When two quantitative items a and b do not agree exactly, we use a linear downward adjustment from the agreement matching weight to the disagreement weight according to a tolerance.
+Specifically, the adjustment is where wadi, wagr, wdis are the adjusted weight, full agreement weight, and full disagreement weights, respectively and τ is the proportional tolerance for the deviation ($0 \le \tau \le 1$).
+The full agreement weights w{agr} and disagreement weights w{dis} are the natural logarithms of (1) that are obtained via the EM algorithm.
+The tolerance τ is estimated using experience and looking at matching results.
+For the empirical examples of this paper τ is taken to be 0.2.
+For re-identification experiments in which noise levels are relatively lower than those in this paper, τ might be set to 0.1.
+The approximation will not generally yield accurate match probabilities but works well in the matching decision rules as we show later in this paper.
 Because we do not accurately account for the probability distribution with the generated multivariate normal data, our probabilities will not necessarily perform as well as the true probabilities used by Fuller when we consider single pairs.
-To force 1-1 matching as an efficient global approach to matching the entire original data sets with the entire masked data sets, we apply an assignment algorithm due to (Winkler 1994).
-When a few matching pairs in a set can be reasonably identified, many other pairs can be easily identified via the assignment algorithm.
-The assignment algorithm has the effect of drastically improving matching efficacy, particularly in re-identification experiments of the type given in this paper.
+To force 1-1 matching as an efficient global approach to matching the entire original data sets with the entire masked data sets, we apply an assignment algorithm due to (Winkler [23]).
+Specifically, we use pairs (i,j) \in I0 where I0 minimizes

-$$\mathbf{Pr} (\gamma \in \Gamma) = \mathbf{Pr} (\gamma \in \Gamma \mid \mathbf{M}) \mathbf{Pr} (\mathbf{M}) + \mathbf{Pr} (\gamma \in \Gamma \mid \mathbf{U}) \mathbf{Pr} (\mathbf{U})$$ (2)
+$$Pr (\gamma \in \Gamma) = Pr (\gamma \in \Gamma \mid M) Pr (M) + Pr (\gamma \in \Gamma \mid U) Pr (U)$$ (2)